-Students who are contemplating a major change should be encouraged to meet with the transition advisor of the Academic Resource Center.
-The transition advisor is available for students to:
+Students who are contemplating a major change should meet with the transition advisor in the Academic Resource Center.
+The transition advisor can:

 - Review current academic process and course completion in connection with a proposed intended program. - 2.
-Solicit input from advisor, instructor or coaches about student intent. - 3.
-Provide awareness to advisor about their intention. - 4.
-Learn about the major requested and/or provide major available options. - 5.
-Obtain additional resources and/or schedule meeting with select faculty, alumni or deans.
+Discuss the major requested and/or provide other major available options. - 3.
+Obtain additional resources and/or schedule meetings with select faculty, alumni or deans.